Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 The End of an Era in Central Ohio CRNA Education

-For decades, the Otterbein University–OhioHealth Grant Medical Center Nurse Anesthesia Program was one of the best-kept secrets in Ohio CRNA education.
-A perfect 10-year COA accreditation.
-A five-year attrition rate of 0%.
-First-time board pass rates routinely at or above the national average.
-And a 100% employment-within-six-months track record year after year.
+For decades, the Otterbein–OhioHealth Grant Medical Center Nurse Anesthesia Program was one of the best-kept secrets in Ohio CRNA education.
+A perfect 10-year COA accreditation, a five-year attrition rate of 0%, and consistently strong first-time NCE pass rates earned it a quietly elite reputation.

-This page preserves the program’s legacy, walks through what made it special, and — most importantly — points you to the Ohio CRNA schools that are still actively admitting students.
+This page preserves the program’s legacy, documents what made it distinctive, and points you to the CRNA programs in Ohio and surrounding states that are still actively admitting students.

 Program Information at a Glance (Historical)